-On behalf of Marks Tey Neighbourhood Plan Steering Group, I am very pleased to present the Parish Council's Neighbourhood Plan, along with its supporting documents, to Colchester Borough Council.
+On behalf of Marks Tey Neighbourhood Plan Steering Group, I am very pleased to present the Parish Council's Neighbourhood Plan, along with its supporting documents, to Colchester Borough Council for its forthcoming public referendum.

 I want to thank the many people and agencies that have contributed to the task and helped create the Neighbourhood Plan.
 Many of these have toiled consistently since June 2015.
 These are: